DinMo

 • Performance measurement, especially to understand the impact of digital advertising through post-view conversion attribution.
 Without third-party cookies, it is no longer possible to know which banner/video was seen by whom, making performance analysis complex.

-Thus, the impacts of the end of third-party cookies are significant: advertisers have less visibility on the performance of their digital activations and will suffer from significant revenue declines.
+Thus, the impacts of the restrictions on third-party cookies are significant: advertisers have less visibility on the performance of their digital activations and will suffer from significant revenue declines.

 On average, 10% of the CAC is spent on existing customers

-What are the solutions to cope with the end of third-party cookies?
+What are the solutions to cope with the restrictions on third-party cookies?

 Collecting and using first-party data to limit cost escalation

-The end of third-party cookies means limited access to data.
+The restrictions on third-party cookies means limited access to data.
 It is then essential to invest in collecting clean data to better understand your audience.
 However, optimizing data collection is crucial for successful strategies based on 1st-party data.

 If you are not authorized to use your data for your marketing use cases, your collection will simply be useless.
 Unfortunately, from a simple opt-in collection by channel to a goal-based collection, the volumes of collected data can change significantly.

 It would be foolish, however, to miss out on such a gold mine.
 Companies can encourage customers to voluntarily provide personal information in exchange for certain benefits (newsletter, loyalty program, special offers, etc.).
-A good content strategy, favoring the collection of personal data, is a simple response to the end of third-party cookies.
+A good content strategy, favoring the collection of personal data, is a simple response to the restrictions on third-party cookies.

 After collecting a large amount of data from various sources (CRM, stores, website, etc.), it is essential to centralize them in a single source of truth.
 Using the same data in all tools is important for a unified and up-to-date view of customers.
 Highly promoted by companies, cloud data warehouse solutions such as Google BigQuery or Snowflake perfectly meet this need.